parnianlali/parnianlali.github.io/content/_index.md

 [extra]
 profile_picture = "/assets/images/profilee2.jpg"
 name = "Parnian La'li"
-subtitle = "AI Researcher and Professional Violinist " about_me = """
+subtitle = "Student and Professional Violinist " about_me = """

 **Bio**

-I'm an Artificial Intelligence programmer and researcher graduated from [Isfahan University of Technology (IUT)](https://www.iut.ac.ir/en) in Physics and Electrical Engineering.
+I'm an Artificial intelligence and research enthusiast, and graduated from [Isfahan University of Technology (IUT)](https://www.iut.ac.ir/en) in Physics and Electrical Engineering.

 during my bachlor thesis I became familier with machine learning and then I found my interest more and more on AI fields and in this regard studying physics has given me a unique perspective to better illuminate the subtle insights of Electrical and AI.